-- (i) a category of development or category of assessment; - (ii) a zone under the scheme; or - (iii) a policy position expressed in the scheme; - (h) reflects a change or changes to mapping in Appendix 1 of the SPP where the mapping is not locally refined by the local government and is not mapping under section 2(k) of this schedule; - is a change to integrate the state interests in the SPP that does not include a change to- - (i) a category of development or category of assessment; - (ii) a zone under the scheme; or - (iii) a policy position expressed in the scheme; - (j) reflects changes in response to a Ministerial direction given under Chapter 2, Part 3, Division 3 of the Planning Act, if in the local government's opinion, the subject matter of those changes has involved adequate public consultation; - (k) ensures the planning scheme contains the most up-to-date information about the risks to life and/or property by providing for the inclusion of new or amended natural hazard mapping in the scheme where the mapping is- - (i) for a flood hazard area based on a localised flood study that has been undertaken by an RPEQ, includes climate change projections and has been accepted by a local government; or - (ii) the state mapping layer, that has not been locally refined, for - a. bushfire prone area; - b. erosion prone area; or - c. storm tide inundation area; or - (I) for premises owned by a local government following acquisition of the premises under a land acquisition scheme wholly or partly funded by the Commonwealth, State or local government for the purpose of disaster recovery, a change to the zone of the premises to any of the following zones- - (i) open space; - (ii) conservation; - (iii) environmental management; - (iv) environmental management and conservation; - (v) recreation and open space; - (vi) open space and recreation; or - (vii) open space and reserve; or - (m) is of a minor nature that does not include zoning changes. - 3.
-For Chapter 2, Part 3 a qualified state interest amendment is an amendment that the Minister is satisfied- - (a) is not a minor amendment or an administrative amendment; - (b) affects no more than three state interests as expressed in the SPP, relevant regional plan or other statutory instrument or that the Minister is satisfied meets the requirements of 3(d)(iii) of Schedule 1; - (c) does not involve the state interest of natural hazards, risk and resilience as set out in the SPP; and - (d) meets at least one of the following- - (i) is an amendment to make a change or changes to mapping in Appendix 1 of the SPP where the mapping is locally refined by the local government; - (ii) is an amendment to comply with the relevant matters of state and regional significance in any regional plan including regulatory provisions, or in response to the SPP, that does not adversely impact upon a state interest, and is not a minor change;
+- (i) a category of development or category of assessment; - (ii) a zone under the scheme; or

+- a policy position expressed in the scheme; - reflects a change or changes to mapping in Appendix 1 of the SPP where the mapping is (h) not locally refined by the local government and is not mapping under section 2(k) of this schedule: - (i) is a change to integrate the state interests in the SPP that does not include a change to- - (i) a category of development or category of assessment; - (ii) a zone under the scheme; or - (iii) a policy position expressed in the scheme; - (j) reflects changes in response to a Ministerial direction given under Chapter 2, Part 3, Division 3 of the Planning Act, if in the local government's opinion, the subject matter of those changes has involved adequate public consultation; - ensures the planning scheme contains the most up-to-date information about the risks to (k) life and/or property by providing for the inclusion of new or amended natural hazard mapping in the scheme where the mapping is - for a flood hazard area based on a localised flood study that has been (i) undertaken by an RPEQ, includes climate change projections and has been accepted by a local government; or - (ii) the state mapping layer, that has not been locally refined, for - bushfire prone area; a. - b. erosion prone area; or - storm tide inundation area; or - (I) for premises owned by a local government following acquisition of the premises under a land acquisition scheme wholly or partly funded by the Commonwealth, State or local government for the purpose of disaster recovery or disaster resilience- - (i) is a change to the zone of the premises to any of the following zones - a. open space; - h. conservation; - c. environmental management; - d environmental management and conservation; - e. recreation and open space; - f. open space and recreation; - open space and reserve; - (ii) removes the effect of an overlay to the extent it applies to the premises, where that overlay affects the demolition or removal of structures on the subject premises; or - (m) is of a minor nature that does not include zoning changes. - 3.
+For Chapter 2, Part 3 a qualified state interest amendment is an amendment that the Minister is satisfied- - (a) is not a minor amendment or an administrative amendment; - (b) affects no more than three state interests as expressed in the SPP, relevant regional plan or other statutory instrument or that the Minister is satisfied meets the requirements of 3(d)(iii) of Schedule 1; - (c) does not involve the state interest of natural hazards, risk and resilience as set out in the SPP; and - (d) meets at least one of the followingthe SPP where the mapping is locally refined by the local government;

+- (i) is an amendment to make a change or changes to mapping in Appendix 1 of - is an amendment to comply with the relevant matters of state and regional (ii) significance in any regional plan including regulatory provisions, or in response to the SPP, that does not adversely impact upon a state interest, and is not a minor change;